 State of implementation/results

-- In collaboration with BAPPEDA (Provincial planning agency), the project developed guidelines for mainstreaming Green Economy into districts Mid-Term Plans (upscaling).
+- Additionally, in collaboration with BAPPEDA (Provincial planning agency), the project developed guidelines for mainstreaming Green Economy into districts Mid-Term Plans (upscaling).

-- The project supported a side event in the Indonesia Pavilion at COP 21 in Paris under the title “Making Green Economy Work: exploring potential through mitigation actions”.
+- NAMA concepts were presented at NAMAs Update meeting in Jakarta (POME, MORRE, Smart Agriculture, and Cocoa Agroforestry) and Green Economy concepts were presented in the Indonesia Pavilion at COP 21 in Paris under the title “Making Green Economy Work: exploring potential through mitigation actions”.

 - In 2017, the project presented information on low emissions development planning, monitoring and reporting as well as on NAMA developments in 15 events with more than 367 participants.

 - BAPPENAS has hosted a final workshop for the GE-LAMA-I project, during which the Director for the Environmental Unit of BAPPENAS, Dr. Medrilzam, expressed his appreciation of the achievements of the project.